c-sanders/AutoconfMacro-BisonSkeleton/README.md

 4) The fourth argument on line 30 instructs the macro to set the environment variable ```BISON_SKELETON``` to the value which was passed to the ```--with-bison-skeleton``` option by the user of the configure script.
 This macro does not check to see if the value which was passed to this option is valid or not, so the user of the configure script needs to be careful as to what values they pass it!

+### 4) Behaviour of the macro

+- By the person maintaining the package

+- By the person maintaining the package

 ### 4) Usage of the macro

 - By the person maintaining the package

-If the package which is to be configured by the GNU Autotools, does - or even might, need the user running the configure script to specify which GNU Bison Skeleton file should be used, then this macro will need to be invoked from within the package's ```configure.ac``` file.
+If the project which is to be configured by the GNU Autotools, does - or even might, need the user running the configure script to specify which GNU Bison Skeleton file should be used, then this macro will need to be invoked from within the package's ```configure.ac``` file.

 It should be invoked from within the package's ```configure.ac``` file in a manner which is similar to the following;

 ```
 AX_BISON_SKELETON(["glr.c"])
 ```

+Notice how the macro is invoked with an argument, in this case the value ```"glr.cc"```.
+If such an argument is specified by the package maintainer, then this will be used by the macro as the default value for the GNU Bison Skeleton file.
+That is, if the

 - By the person configuring the package